 This remembered promise (v1-3) forms the background to the Book of Revelation.
 The storms of the Lord are not wilful, feral or sadistic. (verses 23,24) Verses 18-21 contain the purpose of His storms.
 Trust Him, for, in days to come, you will eventually understand.

 “And you shall be my people, and I will be your God.”

-Words of much hope!
+These are words of much hope!

 “Behold, the dwelling place of God is with man.
 He will dwell with them, and they will be his people, and God himself will be with them as their God.”

-And His message is for our good.
+A message for our good!

 This is a hope that nothing else can give us, a wonder that no other can give.

 * Father God,